-STARKVILLE, Miss. – Four divisions at Mississippi State University (MSU)—the Center for Advanced Vehicular Systems (CAVS), the National Strategic Planning and Analysis Research Center (NSPARC), Bagley College of Engineering, and the MSU Athletics Department—along with The Communiversity at East Mississippi Community College (EMCC) have joined forces to host the inaugural Athlete Engineering Summit.
-The two-day event will take place on May 11 and 12 at The Communiversity with a ticketed dinner event at the MSU Baseball stadium the night of the 10th and a social at the MSU football stadium the night of the 11th.
+STARKVILLE, Miss. – Four divisions at Mississippi State University (MSU)—the Center for Advanced Vehicular Systems (CAVS), the National Strategic Planning and Analysis Research Center (NSPARC), Bagley College of Engineering, and the MSU Athletics Department—along with The Communiversity at East Mississippi Community College (EMCC)—are once again hosting the Athlete Engineering Summit.
+The two-day event will take place on May 10 and 11 at The Communiversity.
+A free four-hour workshop will be held at The Communiversity of EMCC between noon and 4:00 on May 9, the day before the Summit’s official start.
+Also, a ticketed dinner event will be held at the MSU Baseball stadium the night of the 9th as the Diamond Dawgs take on the Tigers of Memphis.
+You may choose to sign up for these items on the registration page.
+In addition to these opportunities, there will be a free social event at the MSU football stadium the night of the 10th.

 With over thirty years of coaching experience, Dave Bollwinkel is blessed with a wealth of teambuilding and motivational knowledge.
 His teaching experience ranges from high school, through major college, and into the N.B.A.
 Dave is a scout for the Chicago Bulls, and was formerly the head basketball coach at Saint Mary’s College.
 Having been an educator and coach throughout his professional career he now combines these skills to speak, train, and coach across the country on a variety of issues connected to teamwork and leadership.